fortinet-fortisoar/solution-pack-command-and-control-response/README.md

 ### Introduction

 This article describes the Command and Control Response Solutions Pack.
-The solution pack demonstrates the scenarios and use cases around C&C Malware.
+The solution pack demonstrates the scenarios and use cases around C&C response.
 The scenario demonstrates and generates a demo alert for the Alert Type 'Malware'.The use-case deals with containment and investigation procedures once the end-user reports a Malware Alert.

 - Enriches alerts for command-and-control behaviour by identifying the reputation of related artefacts such as source IP addresses and file hashes.
 - Find Geolocation of Source IP.